Janette Nesheiwat: Career

 Nesheiwat is a board-certified family medicine physician.
 Her early career included practicing in Northwest Arkansas, where she was also the host of Jones TV's Family Health Today.
 In 2012, she was awarded the Red Cross community partner hero award.
 In 2013, Nesheiwat was selected by Arkansas Business for the publication's annual "40 under 40" list, which profiled forty leaders in the state of Arkansas under the age of forty.
 She was noted for her medical practice, local television reporting, and international relief efforts in Morocco, Haiti, and Poland, as well as relief efforts after Hurricane Katrina and the Joplin tornadoes.

 In 2012, Nesheiwat moved to New York City, New York, where she worked for CityMD, an urgent care provider.
 She eventually became one of CityMD's directors.
 In addition, she continued working as a medical news correspondent, frequently contributing to national television networks to discuss health-related topics such as genetic testing research, surgical procedures, the health risks of vaping, and the opioid epidemic.
 In March 2020, she was hired by Fox News Channel as a medical contributor to provide analysis and commentary about the COVID-19 pandemic first-hand.

 Nesheiwat wrote a memoir, Beyond the Stethoscope: Miracles in Medicine, which was released in December 2024.
 She has also founded a brand of dietary supplements, BC Boost.

 Nesheiwat was briefly a nominee for Surgeon General of the United States during the second Trump administration.
-On May 7, 2025, Trump withdrew the nomination after investigative reporting revealed that Nesheiwat misrepresented her medical education as from the University of Arkansas for Medical Sciences, rather than the American University of the Caribbean, falsely claimed board certification in emergency medicine, and lied about being commissioned as an army officer.
 Additionally, far-right activist Laura Loomer claimed Nesheiwat was "not ideologically aligned" with Trump.
 Hours later, Trump announced that he would instead nominate Casey Means as surgeon general.